 Apply the layer of glaze to the dried underpainting with a soft brush.
 The glaze should be spread thinly across the surface so that it seems barely there.
 If you feel like you’ve added too much to your piece, you can dab some of the paint away with a cloth.
 This will leave a light coloured stain behind.
 You may find that you add tens of layers on top of one another, or just a few.

 Bear in mind that the colours of the painting will be visible beneath the layer of glaze.
-Glazing works to complement the previous layers, rather than conceal them.
+Glazing works alongside the previous layers, rather than covers them up.

 Remember to adhere to the fat over lean rule when glazing.
 For each layer of glaze you apply, the layer beneath should be dry to the touch.
 This way you create completely separate layers of colour.